richardszhu/br-pdv/README.md

 Created by Riley Dyer, Shreyash Sridhar, David Zhu, Richard Zhu, and Richard

-Utilized Blackrock API to "fetch data" and create a tool to visualize diversity of different aspects of portfolio
+Utilized Blackrock API to "fetch data" and create a tool to visualize diversity of various data security attributes of an investment portfolio, including global diversity and sector diversity

 http://rockthecode.io/api/